chris-neely/minimal-mistakes/_posts/2017-08-26-okta-scripts-part-2.md

 }
 ```

-Now that we have the user's Okta id we can now run an api request to add the user to an already existing Okta group using their uid.
+Now that we have the user's Okta id we can now run an api request to add the user to an already existing Okta group.
 We will again use a `try` and `catch` statement but this time it is nested within the above try statement so that we don't attempt add a user to the Okta group which we failed to lookup their uid.

 Below we define `$result` as the result of the web request and again define our headers, method, uri, and `ErrorAction:Stop` parameters.
-Note that in the uri we have included the `$gid` and `$uid` variables so that the api can add the corresponding user the group.
+Note that in the uri we have included the `$gid` and `$uid` variables so that the API call can add the corresponding user to the group.
 We then have an `if` statement that will write a success message to the console if the user is added to the group or already exists in the group.

 If there is an error adding the user to the group the `catch` will write an error code to the console.